West End Substation

-With the Vancouver Board of Education having accepted our proposal, the consultation results will be used to inform our next steps on this project where there would be many future community consultation opportunities.
+Now that the Vancouver Board of Education has accepted our proposal, the consultation results will be used to inform our next steps on this project where there will be many future community consultation opportunities.
 We're also consulting with the Vancouver Park Board and City of Vancouver.
-Future community consultation would also include City and Park Board-led consultation to further explore impacts of underground power lines through Nelson Park.
+Future community consultation will also include Park Board-led consultation to further explore impacts of underground power lines through Nelson Park.

 Reports & documents